priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 base64: invalid input
 ```

-ok, we got an invalid input.
-Don't worry, we'll fix that.
+Ah, I got an invalid input.
+I'll fix it in a bit.

-What I learnt next is that a JWT token is a three part thing.
+But what I learnt is that a JWT token is a three part thing.
 Each part is a Base64 encoded blob, separated (or joined by a dot).
 So, a full token will look something like: